 The United Nations (UN) Convention on Trade in Endangered Species allows for electronic declarations of exemptions from trade bans using electronic forms.
-Mongolia became a member in1996.
+165 Mongolia became a member in1996.

-d.
-United Nations International Convention on the Harmonization of Frontier Controls of Goods e.
-United Nations Layout Key for Trade Documents
+United Nations International Convention on the Harmonization d. of Frontier Controls of Goods

 This convention allows standard reference to products in trade, which makes standard forms and thus electronically readable documents easier.
-Mongolia became a party in 2007.
+166 Mongolia became a party in 2007.